tomlooman/tomlooman.github.io/_posts/2020-12-17-unreal-engine-asset-manager-async-loading.md

 I recommend reading the [documentation page](https://dev.epicgames.com/documentation/en-us/unreal-engine/asset-management-in-unreal-engine) as I'll try not to repeat too much of what is already explained there.
 Instead I'll use this article to be more example-driven and from my personal experience.

-Your project must define certain classes as Primary Assets (these may often be derived from [PrimaryDataAsset](https://docs.unrealengine.com/en-US/API/Runtime/Engine/Engine/UPrimaryDataAsset/index.html) but can derive from any UObject).
+Your project must define certain classes as Primary Assets (these may often be derived from [PrimaryDataAsset](https://docs.unrealengine.com/en-US/API/Runtime/Engine/Engine/UPrimaryDataAsset/index.html) but can derive from any `UObject`).
 These are the assets you will manage and the system will load/unload any referenced content (also known as 'secondary assets') such as meshes and textures.
-You can turn these 'secondary assets' (Everything is considered a Secondary Asset by default) into Primary Assets by overriding GetPrimaryAssetId() from UObject.h:
+You can turn these 'secondary assets' (Everything is considered a Secondary Asset by default) into Primary Assets by overriding `GetPrimaryAssetId()` from `UObject.h`:

 ```cpp
 /**